democracyworks/kehaar/docs/core.md

                                a-rabbit-channel)
 ```

-All messages sent to the `outgoing-messages` channel will ebe ncoded
+All messages sent to the `outgoing-messages` channel will be encoded
 as edn and placed on the queue specified in the `:reply-to` key in the
 metadata.
 Each message should have `:message` and `:metadata`.